Thouless Pumps and Bulk-Boundary Correspondence in Higher-Order Symmetry-Protected Topological Phases

 \normalem

 {S\arabic{equation}} {S\arabic{figure}} {\hat{H}} {\hat{U}} {\hat{V}} {\hat{X}} {\hat{n}} {\vec{j}} {\bm{\alpha}} {\tilde{L}} {\tilde{\theta}} {\Delta{\theta}} \onecolumngrid

 \begin{bibunit}

-In this supplement we prove that the higher-order Zak (Berry) phases defined in the main text (Eq.~\ref{eq:berryphase}) are quantized.
-Moreover, we generalize Resta's argument~\cite{Resta1998} to higher-order symmetry-protected topological phases and show how the Zak (Berry) phases are related to quantized charge transport.
+In this supplement we prove that the higher-order Zak (Berry) phases defined in the main text (Eq.~\ref{eq:berryphase}) are quantized by $\mathbb{Z}_2$-symmetry and hint at a generalization to $C_4$-symmetry following Araki et.~al. as well as softcore bosons, i.e., $U<\infty$.
+We generalize Resta's argument~\cite{Resta1998} to higher-order symmetry-protected topological phases and show how the Zak (Berry) phases are related to quantized charge transport.
+Moreover, we provide additional numerical evidence that the gap does not close during adiabatic flux insertion.
+Whenever we take the limit of \textit{hardcore bosons at half-filling}, i.e., assuming the additional $\mathbb{Z}_2$ symmetry, we state that explicitly.
+Otherwise, the results generally apply to arbitrary fillings and interactions $U$.
+We denote creation and annihilation operators for hardcore bosons at half-filling by $\hat{b}_{x,y}$ and $\hat{b}^{\dagger}_{x,y}$, respectively.